 Encourage them to look into the typical requirements for university courses and higher and degree apprenticeships that interest them.
-There's a wealth of information available online, but a great place to start is the Russell Group Informed Choices guide.
+There's a wealth of information available online, but a great place to start is the Informed Choices website.

 Work experience can also be a good way of finding out what they will need to follow the career paths they are considering.
 Perhaps you could create a display highlighting careers that need advanced maths.

 It’s especially important that students considering taking a degree course in a mathematically-rich subject are aware of how useful is it is to study AS/A level Further Mathematics.
 Some prestigious university maths degrees and higher apprenticeship programmes prefer applicants to have taken AS/A level Further Mathematics.
 What’s more, studying AS/A Further Mathematics can help students with the mathematical admission tests, required by some prestigious universities.